prs-eth/sentinel_lakeice/README.md

 This work is part of the [Lake Ice Project (Phase 2)](https://prs.igp.ethz.ch/research/current_projects/integrated-lake-ice-monitoring-and-generation-of-sustainable--re.html).
 Here is the link to [Phase 1](https://prs.igp.ethz.ch/research/completed_projects/integrated-monitoring-of-ice-in-selected-swiss-lakes.html) of the same project.

 * Our Sentinel-1 SAR semantic segmentation system is based on [Deeplab v3+](https://arxiv.org/abs/1706.05587).
-* Rasters corresponding to Sentinel-1 were downloaded from [Google Earth Engine](https://earthengine.google.com/)
+* Rasters corresponding to Sentinel-1 were downloaded from [Google Earth Engine (GEE)](https://earthengine.google.com/)

 ## Dependencies